 You’ve been thinking about starting a side hustle for some time now, but how do you know what are the best side hustles for you to choose from?

 There are literally hundreds of ways to make extra money.
-You could start a blog, start babysitting or sell your unused household items at a garage sale.
-Or try any of these other 300+ side hustle and small business ideas.
+You could start a blog, babysit, or sell unused household items at a garage sale.

-But finding the right side hustle – something that you enjoy doing and that you can actually make money from – isn’t always straight forward.
-There are a lot of things you need to consider before you invest your time and money into a new entrepreneurial endeavor, no matter what it is you decide to do.
+But finding the right side hustle – something you enjoy doing and can actually make money from – isn’t always straightforward.
+There are many things you need to consider before investing your time and money into a new entrepreneurial endeavor, no matter what it is you decide to do.

 Freelancing, Gigs, Side Hustles – What’s the Difference?

-Independent Contractor – someone who is hired by a company for a specific time and at a specific rate, who are not typically eligible for benefits
+- Independent Contractor – someone who a company hires for a specific time and at a specific rate, who is not typically eligible for benefits

-How to Decide What is the Best Side Hustle To Choose?
+How to Decide What Side Hustle to Start?

 The best side hustle or business for you to start is one that fits your lifestyle and is something you can commit to without sacrificing your other priorities.